erni93/form3-interview-accountapi/README.md

 ## Comments

-I don't have too much experience with Go so probably it can be improve 😉
+I don't have too much experience with Go so probably it can be improved 😉

 Some open sources projects that I have done